MSI17819/SQL_projects/Code/championes_league_project.md

 To conduct this analysis, I used:
 - MySQL – the core of my analysis, to extract meaningful insights from the database.
 - DBeaver – the database management client.
+- Python - mainly transformation of sql query results in csv form.
-- Visual Studio Code – mainly to write a Python scritp for extract ANSII sytle table.
+- Visual Studio Code – mainly to write a Python scritp for extract ANSII style table.
 I used *prettytable* Python library.
-- Git & GitHub – essential for sharing SQL scripts, and tracking project progress.
+- Git & GitHub – essential for sharing SQL scripts, and tracking progress.
 - Power BI – data visualization, transforming SQL-queries data into insightful charts.

 ### The Analysis